roryprimrose/roryprimrose.github.io/_posts/2008-03-26-xml-comments-and-the-include-element.md

 }
 {% endhighlight %}

-There is some duplication here that we can take care of with <include />.
+There is some duplication here that we can take care of with &lt;include /&gt;.

 **Reason 1: You can include the entire xml comment for an item**